 - Coaching, if required.

-You can apply till the 28th of April.
 The process comprises at least two (selection) rounds.
 After a positive selection, we will finish off the process by discussing terms and conditions of employment.
 We try to complete the interviews and assessment within 4 weeks.

 For this vacancy it is required that the AIVD issues a security clearance after conducting a security screening.
 Please visit for more information the AIVD website.

 Then please feel free to apply on this vacancy!
 For further questions don’t hesitate to contact us.

 Mobile phone: +31 (0)6-515 34922

 Note that applications via email and third party applications are not taken into consideration.